TREC 2025 DRAGUN Track Guidelines #

 Task 2: Report Generation #

 Similar to Task 1, runs may be either automatic or manual.
-We use a subset of required fields from the shared submission format among RAG-related tracks in TREC 2025.
-One submission (run) would be a UTF-8-encoded JSONL file, each line being a JSON object for a topic.
+We use a subset of the required fields from the shared submission format among RAG-related tracks in TREC 2025.
+One submission (run) should be a UTF-8-encoded JSONL file, with each line being a JSON object for a topic.
 Participants should follow this format and submit their runs to NIST via Evalbase.

 {